anne-markis/fermtrack/README.md

 # fermtrack

-## What it is
+## What is this

-IDK some sort of fancy CLI driven wine tool for home winemakers.
-I'm just riffing here.
+This is a prototype of a larger system I wanted to make for myself to help track my different home wine projects.

+* View past and current wine projects
+* Get personalized advice from an LLM based on past project notes

+The main user interface is a terminal UI powered by [bubbletea](https://github.com/charmbracelet/bubbletea).
+It's a wee rough but fine for a prototype.

+Future plans:
+* Ability to enter in measurements (SG, PH, etc) for each projects and view in time series graph
+* Reminders of when to proceed/measure with a certain project
+* Better UI

 ## How to Run locally

 This requires go >= 1.22

+### 1. Set up the fermtrack server

-You will need a chat gpt key.
+To get full functionality, you will need a chat gpt key.
 Create a `.env` file at the root and specify the key there.
+This will work without the key, but the functionality will be limited.

 .env example
 ```
-CHATGPT_KEY=your-key
+CHATGPT_KEY=
+JWT_SECRET_KEY=anystring
 ```

 To run, simply run main directly and build and run.